Movies/Theatre/TVReviews

 Review: Jubilee offers noteworthy performances

-The Fisk Jubilee Singers, were created not too longer shortly after the Civil War and as a new choir they set up raising funds for Fisk University to make higher education available to African Americans.
+The Fisk Jubilee Singers, were created not too long shortly after the Civil War and as a new choir, they set up raising funds for Fisk University to make higher education available to African Americans.

 Actress and singer Aundi Marie Moore as Maggie Porter is superb and her soaring voice and her diva antics fall right in line with the historical Porter who was known as the diva” of the Fisk Jubilee Singers.
 Moore gets it right.

-Jubilee, does an job of sharing the history of the Fisk university and the choir and also keeping the audience fully engaged. the finale which recalls the fates of each singer is poignant and thought provoking and its fantastic that Jubilee chose to tell it.
+Jubilee does an job of sharing the history of Fisk University and the choir and also keeping the audience fully engaged. the finale, which recalls the fates of each singer, is poignant and thought-provoking, and its fantastic that Jubilee chose to tell it.

 Jubilee plays through June 9, 2019, presented by the Arena Stage, 1101 Sixth Street, SW, Washington, DC.
 For tickets, call (202) 488-3300 or go online.